'Nite' of the Living Will Change of Venue

-Mānoa Campus, Law School Classroom 1 located at 2515 Dole Street
+Mānoa Campus, Law School Clinical Building located at 2485 Dole Street

 On Tuesday October 29, during the week of Halloween, The UH Law School Elder Law Program (UHELP) will again offer the popular “Nite of the Living Will.”

-This free program is open to the public in Classroom 1 at the Law School.
+This free program is open to the public in the new Clinical Building of the Law School.
 Registration and refreshments will start at 3:00 pm and the program will run from 3:30 pm until 5:00 pm The focus of the program will be on end-of-life medical treatment decisions and advance care planning.